naj1024/pyspectrum/README.md

 * If the program exceptions immediately, check the dependencies.
 * funcube will exception under Windows when closed, which we do when changing the source
 * Runnning out of processing time and dropping samples
-* FFTs are not overlapping - so you can miss things.
 * There is a real problem in determining if samples are being dropped by underlying libraries or not.
-* Anything over around 1Msps is difficult to guarantee that samples are not being dropped somewhere.
+Anything over around 1Msps is difficult to guarantee that samples are not being dropped somewhere.
 The soapy interface can detect dropped samples (overflows) but sources such as the ADALM pluto will silently drop samples.
 Monitoring network or usb transfer rates will show that the rate does not scale with increasing sample rate - indicative of the source just dropping samples.

+## Notes
 * On a raspberry Pi-5 things work quite well.
 You can run a desktop with a web browser at the same time if you are careful.
-* A raspberry Pi-4 can sometimes keep up if there is no local desktop.
-A local dsktop and browser will instantly take 100% of a core and everything will start to fail.
+* A raspberry Pi-4 will work if there is no local desktop.
+I tried it on Pi4 with 1Gbyte ram.
+A local desktop and browser will instantly take 100% of a core and swap will ramp up quickly, everything will start to fail.
 See the notes and spreadsheet in the docs directory for some insight into how things run.
 * The "loop %" can be used to check if things are running with no problems.
 Percentages over 100% generally indicate problems.
 This % is expected to hit 100% as it is the total time around the main loop.